 The lack of available runway capacity in the U.K. will limit airlines’ abilities to explore new markets and will drive up ticket costs, the country’s Civil Aviation Authority (CAA) warns.
 The message comes as the U.K. government works on defining an aviation policy that is due to be unveiled in the spring.
 The CAA says that “while London is well connected now, capacity constraints at London’s airports may already mean that their airlines are less able than those at other European ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. CAA Warns Of Runway Capacity Fallout".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. CAA Warns Of Runway Capacity Fallout".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.